 I love visiting countries in Central and Eastern Europe.
 This is my first visit to Lithuania.
-I like it very much so far, and I want to implore all of you: please bring back the Iron Curtain.
-You need to protect yourself from the West.
-Bring back the Iron Curtain.
+I like it very much so far, and I want to implore all of you: Please bring back the Iron Curtain.
 Maybe get together in Warsaw, form a pact, and then bring back the Iron Curtain to protect this, the healthiest and best part of Europe, from the rot that is coming from the West.

 So my recommendation is to smell all the flowers, gather some pollen, then retreat back to your hive and commune with the spirits of your ancestors, and try to create something that’s authentically Lithuanian.
 But there are a lot of examples to look to, and I want to direct you to some examples that I think are very useful.

 The Anti-Globalist Carnival